TIPUzee/TIPUzee/README.md

 ### 4. Automated Timetable Generator
 One of my early projects in C++, this tool generates timetables while solving challenges like avoiding overlapping classroom allocations, ensuring specific lecture allocations for batches and teachers, and optimizing the overall schedule efficiently.

+## Competitions
+I have actively participated in speed programming competitions, showcasing my problem-solving skills and competitive spirit:
+1. In 2022, my university professor encouraged me to participate in the speed programming competition at GIMS PMAS Arid Agriculture University.
+Despite competing against students with 3 to 4 years of programming experience, I secured the runner-up position with only one year of experience.
+2. I was selected to represent my university at the main campus, PMAS Arid Agriculture University Rawalpindi, for another speed programming competition.
+Competing against top students from various campuses, I once again achieved the runner-up position.
+3. To continually improve my problem-solving skills, I regularly solve programming questions on LeetCode, which helps me stay sharp and prepared for future challenges.

 ## Currently Learning
 I am actively learning and working on machine learning projects in Python.
 I am excited to integrate ML solutions into my future projects and contribute to innovative tech solutions.